Amet13/ODYSSEY/README.md

 ### Debug Mode

-Enable detailed logging by checking the Console app for messages from subsystem "com.orrmat.app"
+Enable detailed logging by checking the Console app for messages from subsystem "com.odyssey.app"

 ## 🧪 Development

 ### CI/CD Pipeline

-ORRMAT uses GitHub Actions for continuous integration and deployment:
+ODYSSEY uses GitHub Actions for continuous integration and deployment:

 - **CI Workflow** - Runs on every push and pull request
   - Builds the app in Debug configuration